top of page

 Does Ephesians even teach gender roles?
 No.

-What is the source of these ideas?
-I dug deeper into Ephesians 5, a chapter often used to promote women being subservient, and the whole book of Ephesians, which gives it context, and here's what I found:
+I dug deeper into Ephesians 5, a chapter often used to promote women being subservient, and the whole book of Ephesians, which gives it context.
+Here's what I found:

-The book of Ephesians teaches about the unity of believers and the unity of Christ and the church.
+The book of Ephesians teaches about the great mystery of the unity of Christ and the church.
 The writer refers to the familiar gender roles of the patriarchal Roman society to contrast with the unfamiliar roles of submitting to one another for those who are in Christ.

 Teaching about Unity in Christ